 The Flint water crisis, Benton Harbor budget deficit, and Grand Traverse County’s $60 million pension debt —these are the type of challenges where Jody has stepped up—the toughest ones.
-With a vision toward wholesale transformation, she has helped stabilize financially distressed municipal governments, creating protective protocols and financial plans necessary to propel them towards future prosperity.
-In addition, Jody is an experienced finance professional and business leader with a proven track record in private corporate and non-profit organizations.
-She serves as a founding board member of Impact 100 as its Finance Committee Chair and on the Board of Directors and Finance Committee of Goodwill Industries of Northern Michigan.
+As a leader with vision towards wholesale transformation, she has helped stabilize financially distressed municipal governments, creating protective protocols and financial plans necessary to propel them towards future prosperity.
+In addition, Jody is an experienced finance and business professional with a proven track record in private corporate and non-profit organizations.
+She serves as a founding board member and President-Elect of Impact 100 TC and Treasurer of Goodwill Industries of Northern Michigan.
 Jody holds a BS in Agribusiness and a Post Baccalaureate Certificate in Accounting from Arizona State University.
-Helping Boomerang Catapult new businesses launch with sound financial strategies is her sweet spot.
+Helping Boomerang Catapult’s portfolio companies launch with sound financial strategies is her sweet spot.
 And doing this work in Traverse City is icing on the cake.
 She considers this town and region a running and hiking paradise.